amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 {% endcodeblock %}

+# What's next?
-### Continue with the [3rd part](/blog/2012/09/13/backbonejs-for-absolute-beginners-getting-started-part-3/) and learn how to make CRUD for your models!
+ Continue with the [3rd part](/blog/2012/09/13/backbonejs-for-absolute-beginners-getting-started-part-3/) and learn how to make CRUD for your models!